remiroazocar/remiroazocar.github.io/about.md

 ### Research

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
-I am working on methodological and applied problems in indirect treatment comparison and survival analysis. <br/>
+I am working on methodological and applied problems in indirect treatment comparison and survival analysis.
+More specifically, my current line of work involves the development of new methodologies for population adjustment with limited access to patient-level data.
+These methods are increasingly used to compare treatment outcomes across separate clinical trials when there are cross-trial differences in patients' baseline characteristics.<br/>
 <br/>
 <i>Interests: Biostatistics, survival analysis, indirect treatment comparison, population adjustment, Bayesian statistics, causal inference, health technology assessment, comparative effectiveness research.</i></p>